anthonyyuan/Ctrl-Adapter/README.md

 ### Environment Setup

-To make our codebase easy to use, you primarily need to install Torch, Diffusers, and Transformers.
-Specific versions of these libraries are not required; the default versions should work fine.
+To make our codebase easy to use, the primary libraries that need to be installed are Torch, Diffusers, and Transformers.
+Specific versions of these libraries are not required; the default versions should work fine :)

 ```shell
 conda create -n ctrl-adapter python=3.10